More in this section...

 What should I do if I have a safeguarding concern?

-If you have a safeguarding concern surrounding a student at Harrogate High School, please contact us using the email below to speak to member of the Safeguarding Team.
+If you have a safeguarding concern about a student at Harrogate High School, please contact the safeguarding team using the email below.

 Alternatively, please contact school on 01423 548800 and ask to speak to a member of the safeguarding team.